-Before, the page presented a list of all possible permissions that were available with checkboxes.
+Before, you would be presented with a list of all possible permissions that were available with checkboxes.
 The view did not accommodate at-a-glance role updates nor provide clarity on permission dependencies.

-Now, permissions are organized into helpful categories of Recipe Development, Platform Tools, and Admin Privileges, and subdivided into additional categories for easy updates.
+Now, we have organized permissions into helpful categories of Recipe Development, Platform Tools, and Admin Privileges, and subdivided into additional categories for easy updates.

 Additionally, when removing permissions with dependencies, all related permissions will automatically uncheck as a result.
-No need to guess which permissions are linked to one another, and more precision with your workspace governance.
+No more guessing which permissions are linked to one another, and more precision with your workspace governance.

 Ticket Triggers & Historical Records in HubSpot

-When working with hubspot records such as contacts or deals, migrating historical records can be a key part of any automation.
-Before, there was no possibility for moving historical records, you were limited to records from the point the automation began.
+When working with HubSpot records such as contacts or deals, migrating historical records can be a key part of any automation.
+There was no possibility for moving historical records prior to this.
+You were limited to records from the point the automation began.